Guest Author: Written by Laura Jay (exclusively for MM)

-Secondly, you must train yourself to own your personality.
 You must learn to take responsibility for the way you are and the things you do.
 This does not mean censuring and scolding yourself for all misdemeanors.
 It means learning to accept that your thoughts and actions, while perhaps influenced by others, stem ultimately from nobody but yourself.

 It means accepting your entire personality, and taking responsibility for it.
 Doing so can help you to be more in control of your thoughts and deeds.
 It will teach you a degree of self-compassion, and enable you to act in a more loving and responsible manner towards those around you.

-Thirdly, you must free your mind by releasing those extraneous things to which you may cling despite their corrosive or restricting nature.
+Release those extraneous things to which you may cling despite their corrosive or restricting nature.
 Be they judgements, or cravings, or ideals, if they are having a poor effect upon your state of mind then you must learn to let them go.

 Accept yourself and others as they are, and jettison all mental baggage which will try to inform or prejudice your understanding of either your fellow humans or yourself.
 This principle is often a hard one to follow, but it is worth persevering at.

 There are many ways in which mindfulness works to bring these three principles to fruition.
 The four main ones are: The regulation of attention, bodily awareness, emotional regulation, and a change in self-perspective.
 When one regulates one’s attention, one eliminates distractions by focusing on a fixed point.